Kern County's 13th annual "College Night" will be held from 5 to 8 p.m. Sept. 10 at the Rabobank Convention Center.

-Private and out of state universities are attending this year as well including Colorado State University, Cornell University, Arizona State University, and Oklahoma State University, among others.
+Representatives from private and out-of-state universities are attending this year as well including Colorado State University, Cornell University, Arizona State University and Oklahoma State University, among others.

-This year's event is sponsored by the Kern County Superintendent of Schools Office, and paid for in part by Chevron and PG&E.
+This year's event is sponsored by the Kern County Superintendent of Schools office.

-Breakout sessions will begin at 5:45 p.m. and 6:45 p.m., with two more late sessions.
-Topics include how to gain financial aid for college, how to make the most of your high school experience, how to gain money through the California Dream Act, how to write that perfect Personal Statement, and how to prepare for high stakes tests, like the ACT and SAT.
+Breakout sessions will begin at 5:45 p.m. and 6:45 p.m., with two late sessions.
+Topics include how to gain financial aid for college, how to make the most of your high school experience, how to gain money through the California Dream Act, how to write that perfect personal statement, and how to prepare for high stakes tests, like the ACT and SAT.